antododo/withdrawal-timer/README.md

 # withdrawal-timer

+This smart contract is a safe where you can put your ETH, and if something happens to you, someone you trust (allowdAddress) will be able to withdraw the ETH after a certain amount of time.

 ## 1. The owner deploys the contract with a certain amount of ETH

 ## 2. The allowed address (or the owner) requests a withdraw